FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 ## SKU

-Construct composed of the common properties of a product offering associated with one or many SKU Prices.
+A construct composed of the common properties of a product offering associated with one or many SKU Prices.

 ## SKU Price

-Unit price used to calculate a charge.
+The unit price used to calculate a charge.
 Any SKU Price can only be associated to one SKU.

 ## Sub Account